Graham · Skye & The Small Isles

 - Can I bring my dog up Beinn Dearg Mhor?

-- Is there mobile signal on Beinn Dearg Mhor?
+- What's mobile reception like on Beinn Dearg Mhor?

 - Patchy at Glen Brittle; nothing higher up